progBorg/HTweb/README.md

 ### FuelPHP
 Browse to the root of the project (where the `composer.json` file lives).
-Download and install FuelPHP using `composer update --prefer-source`.
+Download and install FuelPHP using `composer update`.

 For production environments, you may consider appending the `--no-dev` option.